mernstackman/cssparserclass/README.md

 Was improved from Gabriel Anderson's answer (http://stackoverflow.com/a/6589386/2232458) about css parsing method.
 Many thanks to Gabriel Anderson.

+And the biggest THANKS is to God !

 Key Features:
 - Edit stylesheet's content.
 - Return an array of edited css.